Background Check Policy: What to Include + Free Template

 Conducting Background Checks During the Hiring Process

 A wide array of organizations utilize background checks as an important part of the hiring process.
-Whether or not you decide to use a third-party screening company to perform a background check is often determined by your organization’s size, the nature of your business, and the types of employees working for you.
+Whether you decide to use a third-party screening company is often determined by your organization’s size, the nature of your business, and the types of employees working for you.

 The key to establishing an effective process is understanding your industry-specific regulations and being consistent—even when applying role-specific background check standards.